-Generally, disability insurance covers roughly 60 percent of your income and costs 1 percent to 3 percent of your income, according to DisablityInsuranceQuotes.com.
+Generally, disability insurance covers roughly 60% of your income and costs 1% to 3% of your income, according to DisablityInsuranceQuotes.com.
 You can buy both short-term and long-term disability coverage.

 You also should examine your health care coverage.
-Seventy-nine percent of the LGBT population has health insurance, compared with 86 percent of the non-LGBT population, according to the Williams Institute at UCLA’s law school.
+Fifteen percent of the LGBT population does not have health insurance, compared with 12% of the non-LGBT population, according to the Williams Institute at UCLA’s law school.

 Living with HIV

-One segment of the LGBT population coping with particularly high health care costs are Americans living with HIV.
-In 2017, the Centers for Disease Control and Prevention reported that the lifetime treatment costs for someone with HIV are $485,000.
+One segment of the LGBT population coping with particularly high health care costs is Americans living with HIV.
+The U.S. Centers for Disease Control and Prevention (CDC) reported in 2020 that the lifetime treatment costs for someone with HIV are $485,000.
 According to the CDC, about 1.2 million Americans are living with HIV.

 Transgender health costs